ssvlabs/gitbook-docs/docs/operators/operator-node/node-setup/README.md

 ---
-sidebar_label: 'Node Setup'
+sidebar_label: 'Setup SSV Node'
 sidebar_position: 1
 ---

-# Node setup
+# Setup SSV Node

 In this section, we will walk through the process of installing the [SSV Node stack](https://github.com/ssvlabs/ssv-stack) using the standard Docker-based setup.
 This will install and configure the node itself with the monitoring stack: